Arthur-Fedotiev/ng-solid-retail/libs/products/entities/README.md

-# products-domain
+# products-entities

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test products-domain` to execute the unit tests.
+Run `nx test products-entities` to execute the unit tests.